cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 Note that FIPS 204 defines 2 expressions for private keys: a seed, and a private key that is expanded from the seed.
 For the algorithms defined in this document, the private key is always the seed, and never the expanded expression.
-The AKP Key Type MAY be used with algorithms not defined in this specification, and those algorithms MAY encode their private keys differently.
 This definition mirrors the one used in {{Section 6 of -ML-DSA-CERTS}}.

 # ML-DSA Algorithms